DataDog/documentation/content/en/account_management/saml/_index.md

 When a user logs in who has the specified identity provider attribute, they are automatically assigned the Datadog role.
 Likewise, if someone has that identity provider attribute removed, they lose access to the role (unless another mapping adds it).

 <div class="alert alert-warning">
-  <strong>Important:</strong> If a user does <i>not</i> match any mapping, they lose any roles they had previously, and are prevented from logging into the org with SAML.
+  <strong>Important:</strong> If a user does <i>not</i> match any mapping, they lose any roles they had previously and are prevented from logging into the org with SAML.
 Double-check your mapping definitions.
 </div>

-You can make changes to a mapping by clicking the pencil icon, or remove it by clicking the garbage icon.
+You can make changes to a mapping by clicking the **pencil** icon or removing it by clicking the **garbage** icon.
 These actions affect only the mapping, not the identity provider attributes or the Datadog roles.

-Alternatively, you can create and change mappings of SAML attributes to Datadog roles by using the `authn_mappings` endpoint.
-See [Federated Authentication to Role Mapping API][24] for more information.
+Alternatively, you can create and change mappings of SAML attributes to Datadog roles with the `authn_mappings` endpoint.
+For more information, see [Federated Authentication to Role Mapping API][24].

 ## Additional features

-The following features can be enabled through the [SAML Configuration dialog][17] (You must have Admin permissions to see the SAML Configuration dialog).
+The following features can be enabled through the [SAML Configuration dialog][17]:

+**Note:** You must have Admin permissions to see the SAML Configuration dialog.

 ### Just in time (JIT) provisioning